mozilla-mobile/firefox-ios/README.md

 * Bugs:           [File a new bug](https://bugzilla.mozilla.org/enter_bug.cgi?bug_file_loc=http%3A%2F%2F&bug_ignored=0&op_sys=iOS%20&product=Firefox%20for%20iOS&rep_platform=All) • [Existing bugs](https://bugzilla.mozilla.org/describecomponents.cgi?product=Firefox%20for%20iOS)

 Want to contribute but don't know where to start?
 Here is a list of [Good First Bugs.](http://www.joshmatthews.net/bugsahoy/?mobileios=1&simple=1)

-This is a work in progress on some early ideas.
-Don't get too attached to this code.
-Tomorrow everything will be different.

 Likewise, the design and UX is still in flux.
 Don't get attached to them.
 They will change tomorrow! https://mozilla.invisionapp.com/share/HA254M642#/screens/63057282?maintainScrollPosition=false